Admission: Applications for Fall 2021 – Opens Sept. 1, 2020

 Course of Study

 The 45-hour curriculum for the DNP program is based on the Essentials of Doctoral Education for Advanced Practice developed by the American Association of Colleges of Nursing and addresses all the required competencies.
 Courses include philosophy and scientific methods in nursing science, policy, management of health services organizations, health economics, epidemiology and health sciences information systems.
-All students will take nine hours of core courses in the first semester in the program.
-The initial semester in the program will be followed by 24 hours of supporting courses that can be taken in any order.
-Additionally, 12 hours of clinical specialization courses (500 clinical practice hours) will be taken in sequential order after the first semester in the program.
-Within these clinical specialization seminars students will select and develop an area of focus that will culminate in the DNP Scholarly Project.
-Students who have not completed 500 practice hours as part of their MSN will need complete clinical practice hours in addition to the 500 practice hours in the clinical specialization courses.
+All students take nine hours of core courses in the first semester in the program.
+The first semester in the program is followed by 24 hours of supporting courses that can be taken in any order.
+Additionally, 12 hours of clinical specialization courses (500 clinical practice hours) are taken in sequential order after the first semester in the program.
+Within these clinical specialization seminars students identify and develop practice expertise in a focused clinical area that culminates in the DNP Scholarly Project.
+Students who have not completed 500 practice hours as part of their MSN need to complete clinical practice hours in addition to the 500 practice hours in the clinical specialization courses.
 Students may also elect to complete an optional focus in nursing education (three courses).

-The DNP program will be taught using a hybrid format.
-Classes meet on campus two consecutive days a month with online assignments during the alternate weeks.
+The DNP program is delivered using a hybrid format.
+Classes meet on-campus once a month throughout each semester.
+These on-campus classes occur monthly on two consecutive days with online assignments during the alternate weeks.

 Highlights of the DNP Program